 Cagewriter: Time and again I’ve underestimated Junior Dos Santos and been proven wrong.
 True, Junior is not only by far the best puncher in the UFC’s heavyweight division, but I’ve often made the erroneous assumption that his punching is pretty much the only thing he’s got going for him.

 Dos Santos has proven myself and so many other critics wrong but I can’t help but pick against him once more as he takes on champion Cain Velasquez this Saturday.
 In their first fight, in 2011, Dos Santos showed precisely why he’s so scary by knocking Velasquez clean out in the first round.

-Cain, on the other hand, can conceivably put Dos Santos out, or take him down en route to a decision or submission win.
-Velasquez may not have the one-punch KO power that the Brazilian does, but he has many more tools.
+Cain, on the other hand, can conceivably put Dos Santos out, down with take downs en route to a decision or submission win.
+Velasquez may not have the one-punch KO power that the Brazilian does but he has many more tools.

 Velasquez can punch, kick, wrestle and push a pace that Dos Santos has shown to struggle with on his heels.
 Additionally, I think Velasquez’ teammate, wrestling coach and fellow UFC 166 main-card fighter (more on that below) Daniel Cormier is right that this fight is happening too soon for Dos Santos.